PKUFlyingPig/Self-learning-Computer-Science/README.md

 Then you can use julia to do the numerical analysis ! (a sad story: there are also many theoretical contents ~)

-If you find 18.330 a little easy, you can take the graduate-level course : MIT18.335
+If you find 18.330 a little bit easy, you can take the graduate-level course : MIT18.335.

 [↩](#overview)